 If you test positive at either of these times, you will be dismissed from class and asked to re-enroll at a different time when you are able to pass the drug tests.

-This program financed in whole or in part with federal funds provided through Worksystems, Inc. WorkSource is an equal opportunity employer/program.
-Auxiliary aids and services are available upon request to individuals with disabilities.
-To place a free relay call in Oregon dial 711.
+This program is financed in whole or in part with funds provided through Worksystems from Prosper Portland and the U.S. Department of Agriculture (USDA Nondiscrimination Statement).
+In accordance with Federal Law providers are prohibited from discriminating on the basis of race, color, national origin, sex, age, religion, political beliefs, or disability.
+Providers are an equal opportunity program/employer.
+Auxiliary aids are available upon request to individuals with disabilities.
+TTY 1-800-735-2900.
+To place a free relay call in Oregon, dial 711